These 7 Companies Secretly Own Dozens of VPNs

 Disclosing its brand ownership and corporate structure is one way that a VPN provider can demonstrate transparency.
 Your VPN should also make it easy for you to access information about its privacy and data retention policies, the companies it partners with, and which countries’ laws it must comply with.

-If you’re looking for a trustworthy VPN with a proven record of transparency, I recommend these two excellent vendors.
+If you’re looking for a trustworthy VPN with a proven record of transparency, then I'd recommend the one below.

 - 30-day money-back guarantee